Looking for a holiday gift idea for those youngsters in your life?

 Linfield started her three children saving early.

-On the third day of Christmas, my true love gave to me, a gift card that can be used anywhere, without affecting credit.
+On the third day of Christmas, my true love gave to me … a prepaid card that can be used anywhere, without affecting credit.

-In that social netherworld of tweens and early teens where peer pressure to carry plastic can become overwhelming, a prepaid card can serve as a welcome relief valve.
+In that social netherworld of tweens and early teens where peer pressure to carry plastic can become overwhelming, a prepaid card can serve as a handy relief valve.

 “The prepaid card is completely unforgiving; when there is no more money on the card, your child has to stop using it,” says Seaman.
 “If your child doesn’t respond to self-direction, if they don’t respond to gentle guidance, if they need hard-and-fast boundaries, then the prepaid card is the way to go.”